 - Extending the Reach of AND/OR Search for Optimization in Graphical Models..
 Lars Otten.
 Ph.D.
 Thesis, 2013.

 - A System for Exact and Approximate Genetic Linkage Analysis of SNP Data in Large Pedigrees.
 Mark Silberstein, Omer Weissbrod, Lars Otten, Anna Tzemach, Andrei Anisenia, Oren Shtark, Dvir Tuberg, Eddie Galfrin, Irena Gannon, Adel Shalata, Zvi U. Borochowitz, Rina Dechter, Elizabeth Thompson, Dan Geiger.
-To appear in Bioinformatics, 2012.
+In Bioinformatics Vol. 29(2), 2012.
 (Supplementary material)

 - Anytime AND/OR Depth-first Search for Combinatorial Optimization.
 Lars Otten and Rina Dechter.
 In AI Communications Vol. 25(3), 2012.
 Extended Abstract in Proceedings of CP'14.

 - Caching in Context-Minimal OR Spaces.
 Levi Lelis, Rina Dechter, and Lars Otten.
 In Proceedings of SoCS'15, Ein Gedi, Israel, June 2015.